Mar

 Astronauts Wanted

-Inspired by the Mars One Project, which aimed to send the first human beings to Mars, Astronauts Wanted is a theatre piece mixing projections and physical theatre.
-The piece is based on real-life interviews with the Mars One project participants and in collaboration with the scientific community.
-Three volunteers, Sol, Sorcha and Tallulah are on their way to Mars.
+Inspired by the Mars One Project, which aimed to send the first human beings to Mars, Astronauts Wanted is a poetic multimedia piece.
+Follow Three volunteers (Sol, Sorcha, and Tallulah) are on their way to Mars.
 Playing with their fate, they push the boundaries of their own humanity and look deep within as they embark on a no-return mission.

 View Event →